 I like to give credit where credit is due.
 Today, credit is due to Susan Holland of Bismarck, North Dakota.
 Susan’s and my friendship is a testament to the new world we live in – one connected over many miles thanks to modern technology.

-Susan took one more big technology step recently, as her credits now include . . . → Read More: Way To Go Susan!
+Susan took one more big technology step recently, as her . . . → Read More: Way To Go Susan!

 Two postings in one day; amazing.
 I just finished writing about a lovely rose.
 Now let’s move on to Christmas Gifts for Gardeners and talk about vases.